Is Your Heater Ready For Winter

 We all take hot water for granted until we don’t have it!
 So make sure you keep your hot water flowing all Winter with these 5 quick tips.

 Thoroughly checking your hot water tank is part of every Proximity Plumbing’s plumbing maintenance service.
-So if you want to get expert eyes on your hot water system, call us today on 0420 102 394 for a free quote.
+So if you want to get expert eyes on your hot water system, call us today on 0420 102 394 for a free quote, or book online here.
 Plus we guarantee to be on-site within the eastern suburbs in 30 minutes.